LukeShortCloud/simpler_things_extras/README.md

 The [stre_pc_guide.md](stre_pc_guide.md) document is an introduction to TTRPG and how to use skills in the game.

+## Versioning

+Both Simpler Things RPG and Extras follow semantic versioning of: `X.Y.Z`.
+Extras mirrors the major (X) and minor (Y) version of RPG.
+The bugfix release (Z) is independent/separate between the two repositories.

+For example, RPG version 0.1.0 is compatible with Extras 0.1.1.

 ## Build Releases

 Each tagged release on GitHub has a related release that provides PDF files.